LiorBuch/VisaDeviceHandler/README.md

 - Added logger to the Map to save all the warnings and suppress them. (set to Debug by default).
 - status codes are now fully tested to give more accurate information.

-    ### Change Log 0.5.2
+## Change Log 0.6.0
 - Fixed the problem where unable to use devices mapped since key include [`\0`] chars and address not.
 - Validated usage of TCP deviecs and emulators.
+- Added the option to define if a program should terminate by the `Verbosity` of the error, as some error codes can be warnings. defaults to Error level.